iterative/dvc.org/content/docs/start/data-management/metrics-parameters-plots.md

   - eval/importance.png
 ```

-To generate them, you can run `dvc plots show` (shown below), which generates an
+To render them, you can run `dvc plots show` (shown below), which generates an
 HTML file you can open in a browser.
 Or you can load your project in VS Code and
 use the [DVC Extension]'s [Plots Dashboard].